A ‘diplomatic disaster’ for new leaders in Kiev

 Ukrainian policymakers and analysts worry that their leader is walking into an ambush by meeting Trump on Wednesday.
 They fear it could set back efforts to improve the rule of law made since the 2014 revolution, which overthrew a deeply corrupt leader.

-One irony is that U.S. resources have been poured into Ukraine since its 1991 independence from the Soviet Union to try to foster an independent judiciary, one that could stand up political pressure — the exact sort of pressure Trump is now applying, Getmanchuk said.
+One irony is that U.S. resources have been poured into Ukraine since its 1991 independence from the Soviet Union to try to foster an independent judiciary, one that could stand up to political pressure – the exact sort of pressure Trump is now applying, Getmanchuk said.

 Capitulating “would be a disrespect to all the Americans who gave funds and investment from U.S. taxpayers for 28 years for reforms,” she said.